Realizations & Breakthroughs

 I've gone to Twitter and asked around.
 And when I don't get any response, it's back to the docs.

-Check out the progress on the project’s blog.
+Check out the progress on the project's blog (opens in a new tab).